How serious a health problem is smoking?

 Yes.
 People with high blood pressure should not smoke because:

-- Smoking interferes with some of the medicines used to treat high blood pressure.
+- Smoking can affect some of the medicines used to treat high blood pressure.

 - Smoking increase the risk of strokes and heart attacks in people with high blood pressure.